nhoffmann/rusty-tomb-of-the-mask/README.md

 ## Goal

-* Create at least one roguelike dungeon level
+* ~~Create at least one roguelike dungeon leve~~
-* Create a player character that can only move up, right, down and left on the respective keypresses.
-A direction keypress will make the character move in that direction until they reach the next obstacle (i.e. a wall)
+* ~~Create a player character that can only move up, right, down and left on the respective keypresses.
+A direction keypress will make the character move in that direction until they reach the next obstacle (i.e. a wall)~~
-* Fill the dungeon with PacMan style coins that the player collects on passing them
-* Add an exit tile to the dungeon level, to complete the level
+* ~~Add an exit tile to the dungeon level, to complete the leve~~
 * Add spikey walls that will kill the player if they stand in front of them for too long (i.e. more than half a second)

 ## Stretch goal

+* Fill the dungeon with PacMan style coins that the player collects on passing them
 * Add screen shake
 * Add more levels
 * Other stuff from the original Tomb Of The Mask